Get

 Breeding

 American Shorthairs are an extremely popular breed, so you shouldn’t have any problems finding a reputable breeder close to you.
-We recommend when visiting any breeder to ask to meet both parent cats, as well as the kittens.
+We recommend that when visiting any breeder to ask to meet both parent cats, as well as the kittens.

-Breeders should be happy to provide references, information about which breed association the kittens will be registered with, and information about any health tests that kittens have had.
+Breeders should be happy to provide references, information about which breed association the kittens will be registered with, and information about any health tests that the kittens have had.

 Color